 One-Pot Spinach and Ricotta Stuffed Shells with Tomato Sauce

 Tender pasta shells filled with creamy ricotta and spinach, simmered gently in a rich tomato sauce for a satisfying vegetarian meal.
-This italian-inspired pasta (vegetarian) ready in about 55 minutes pairs shells jumbo pasta shells, ricotta cheese, fresh spinach, chopped for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 450 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This italian-inspired pasta (vegetarian) ready in about 55 minutes blends shells jumbo pasta shells, ricotta cheese, fresh spinach, chopped into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 450 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients